freitaspedro/SearchOverGraphs/README.md

 The last six with information about the time, the positives and the exlpored+discoverd vertices in each type of search (BFS, DFS, HEU1, HEU2, HEU3 and MOD*).

+P.S.: For the Polblogs and Polbooks datasets the input params is a little bit different because their files have another format (.gml).
+But seeing the commented mains in the code is easy to understand them.

 ## Authors

 * **Pedro Freitas** - pfreitas@land.ufrj.br